 Please use this guide to learn how to access, and best enjoy, your Tafelmusik online concert experience.
 Below are tips on accessing concerts, troubleshooting, and optimizing your experience.

 Questions?
 Please visit our technical disclaimer page to find out how our Box Office can help.

 Please see the bottom of this page for a glossary of terms to help you understand this guide.

 Please note that making an acccount and logging in is only necessary to purchase the ticket.
 Logging in will not be required to access the concert: you will be able to access the concert directly from clicking a link in your confirmation email.

 If you have previously logged into our website to purchase tickets, you can log into your account here.

 If you have not previously made an account, you can get set up by visiting our account creation page, and following the instructions.

-Once you have purchased your ticket, you will be sent a confirmation email, which will contain instructions on how to access the performance.
-You will also be sent a second reminder email prior to the performance, and then a concert information email two days beforehand, which will contain a link and password to access.
+Once you have purchased your ticket, which will contain the details of your purchase.
+You will also be sent a reminder email one week prior to the performance, and then a concert information email two days beforehand, which will contain a link and, in certain cases, a password to access.
 Simply find one of these emails, and click the link to watch the concert at the appropriate time.

 Some of our events are held by Zoom Webinar.
 If this is the case, you don’t need to download anything: just click on the link to join the webinar at the appointed time.
 For more detailed information on Zoom webinars, please visit Zoom’s instruction page found here.